The Brno 2026 ISO C++ Committee meeting has just finished. It was the first

 temperature in Kelvin, or length in meters (as a size, not a position).
 Such

-quantities live on a ratio scale and have a well-defined origin; negative values are
+quantities live on a ratio scale and are anchored at a physically meaningful zero;

 Absolute quantities stand in contrast to: